supabase-community/supabase-terraform/README.md

 ### Instructions

 1. Install the Terraform CLI - instructions at https://www.terraform.io/downloads
-2. Open up `dotenv.tf.example` file (in this repo) in your code editor
+2. Open up `./supabase/definitions/dotenv.tf.example` file (in this repo) in your code editor
 3. Inside, you will find all the variables that are used to setup the Supabase stack
 4. You should ensure that you change any which are marked as sensitive
 5. Once you have made your changes, save the file, and then rename it to `dotenv.tf`